 HUNTERSVILLE, N.C.
 (BP) — One couple so appreciated the gospel call at Christ Community Church in Huntersville, N.C., Sunday (Sept.
 8), they hugged pastor Ronnie Parrott and cried after their baptisms moments later.

 “They were in tears and grateful that we cared enough about them to give them that opportunity to know Christ, to know the true Gospel and then to identify with Him through baptism,” Parrott told Baptist Press Monday.

-The Hopkinses were among hundreds or more new believers who made professions of faith at Southern Baptist churches on Baptism Day and were baptized the same day, 15 of them at Christ Community Church.
-Baptisms ranged from 1 to more than 100 among several Southern Baptist congregations, according to reports to BP and on social media.
+The couple were among hundreds or more new believers who made professions of faith at Southern Baptist churches on Baptism Day and were baptized the same day, 15 of them at Christ Community Church.
+Baptisms ranged from one to more than 100 among several Southern Baptist congregations, according to reports to BP and on social media.
 Baptism Day is Sept.
 8 on the Southern Baptist Convention Calendar.